Fire services in York Region: City of Vaughan

-Vaughan Fire and Rescue Service provides fire and emergency needs to the communities in the City of Vaughan (Maple, Ontario, Kleinburg, Ontario, Concord, Ontario, Thornhill, Ontario west of Yonge Street and Woodbridge, Ontario).
+Vaughan Fire and Rescue Service provides fire and emergency needs to the communities in the City of Vaughan (Maple, Kleinburg, Concord, Thornhill west of Yonge Street and Woodbridge).
 There are over 250 firefighters on staff all are full-time.
 The city did have volunteers in Woodbridge Station 7-3 and Kleinburg Station 7-4.
 Station 7-3 disbanded its volunteers in the early 2000s with the remainder of the volunteers being disbanded in 2013 with the closure of Station 7-4 in Kleinburg.
 The service deals with rural scenarios in the north / northwest and urban in the south part of the city.

 Richmond Hill

-Richmond Hill Fire & Emergency Services provides fire services to the Town of Richmond Hill.
+Richmond Hill Fire & Emergency Services provides fire services to the City of Richmond Hill.
 It has 140 fire fighters on staff at 6 fire stations.
 Richmond Hill also offers specialized technical rescue services including water and ice rescue, technical rope rescue, confined space rescue, trench rescue and hazardous materials response.
 Richmond Hill provides dispatch services to Georgina, East Gwillimbury, Central York, Whitchurch/Stouffville and Richmond Hill.